Did you know that the Aboriginal Flag is copyrighted?

 We don't want to pay more for all our [-0-] merchandise.
 You only have to head to the Flag World website to see that the Aboriginal Flags cost more, it's a national disgrace!

-Freeing The Flag
+Free The Flag podcast

 A conversation from a legal perspective between